angusfretwell/angusfretwell.github.io/_posts/2016-04-03-deploying-craft-with-dokku.markdown

 Because of the Docker container which will be created for our app has an ephemeral filesystem (meaning that files will not be persisted between deployments), there are a few considerations we should make:

 1. It's wise to disable Craft's automatic updates.
 This will also prevent the deployed installation getting out-of-sync with the one in version control.
-You can disabled automatic updates by setting [`allowAutoUpdates`](https://craftcms.com/docs/config-settings#allowAutoUpdates) to `false` in craft/config/general.php.
+You can disable automatic updates by setting [`allowAutoUpdates`](https://craftcms.com/docs/config-settings#allowAutoUpdates) to `false` in craft/config/general.php.
 2. We won't be able to use Craft's default local assets, and will need to use S3, or any of the other asset stores Craft supports to ensure uploads aren't lost between deployments.

 ## Deploying the Craft site